exokitxr/exokit/README.md

-# Exokit: JS web browser
+# Exokit: Javascript web site emulator

 Or, run a web site as a program.

 **Exokit** is an HTML5 web browser, as a node.js module.
-Think JSDOM, except for running sites instead of parsing DOM.
-Think Chromium, except 300kb.
-Or think Electron, except edit-and-run instead of try-to-compile-and-give-up.
+Think JSDOM, except for running web sites instead of parsing DOM.
+Chromium, except 300kb.
+Electron, except instant run.
+Or, a video game emulator that runs web sites.

 ```
 exokit https://example.com